 14.2.
 Punctuality

-See detailed section below.
+See detailed section in the full metadata view.

 14.2.1.
 Punctuality - delivery and publication